Xilinx/VVAS/3.0/source/docs/common/gstreamer_plugins/plugin_vvas_xfilter.rst

 .. figure:: ../../images/xfilter_plugin.png

-The ``vvas_xfilter`` plug-in can receive a configuration file as an input through plug-in property named ``kernel-config``.
-This configuration file, written in JSON format, includes kernel-specific information required for the plug-in to function.
-Upon initialization, the vvas_xfilter plug-in parses the JSON file and completes the following actions:
+The vvas_xfilter plug-in takes configuration file as one of the input properties, kernels- config.
+This configuration file is in JSON format and contains information required by the kernel.
+During initialization, the vvas_xfilter parses the JSON file and performs the following tasks:

-* Locates the VVAS acceleration software library within the designated path and loads the shared library.
+* Finds the VVAS acceleration software library in the path and loads the shared library.

-* Determines the acceleration software library type and prepares the acceleration software library handle (VVASKernel) to be used by the core APIs.
+* Understands the acceleration software library type and prepares the acceleration software library handle (VVASKernel) to be passed to the core APIs.

 Input and Output
 -------------------